-Above is the cover for Claire’s new book, which will be published in print and free online later this year.
+Above is the cover for Claire’s new book, which has recently been published both in print and free online (link below).
 It is based on archive records from three London psychiatric hospitals and covers all aspects of care, policy, problems and life in those institutions.

 Sadly, the lockdown came too late to save the North-West London Jewish community from a lot of heartache.
-Many were seriously ill, and Michael’s colleague, Rabbi Neil Kraft, died of a Covid-19 infection.
-On 19th March, Benjamin, Samuel and his girlfriend Claire Yip moved in with us, and stayed until 19th August.
+Many were seriously ill, especially around Leo Baeck College, where Michael teaches, and sadly his colleague, Rabbi Neil Kraft, died of a Covid-19 infection.
+On 19th March, Benjamin, Samuel and his girlfriend Claire Yip moved in with us, and they stayed until 19th August.
 We were so fortunate to be able to make full use of our new kitchen and three showers.
-We had not stocked up, and shopping on line was complicated at first, but we eventually managed to get everything five hungry adults who are not going out need.
-Our car was out of action and we were unable to get it repaired until July, but then we started weekly Sunday morning walks in Hertfordshire, which still continue.
-Amazing how rural it can be on London’s doorstep.
+We had not stocked up, and shopping online was complicated at first, but we eventually managed to get everything needed by five hungry adults, the three younger ones all vegan.
+Our life was greatly helped by Benjamin’s cooking and baking skills—he soon had a sourdough starter going and we had the most amazing fresh bread.
+We also had some fascinating discussions and debates about the state of the world at the dinner table – discussions which we have continued online as part of our Sunday evening weekly video calls.
+For the first three months of the lockdown, our car was out of action and we were unable to get it repaired until July, but then we started weekly Sunday morning walks in Hertfordshire.
+It’s amazing how rural it can be on London’s doorstep.

-We were very fortunate to have a wifi that managed (just) to cope with five of us working online at the same time, and even more fortunate that all our activities were able to continue.
+We were very fortunate to have a wifi that managed (just) to cope with five of us working online at the same time, and even more fortunate that all our work activities were able to continue.
 The number of emails doubled as everyone tried to make new arrangements for everything.
 Claire was able to pursue her publications and her history, and Samuel’s attempts to point out government short-sightedness continued tirelessly – he was asking back in 2019 why pandemic planning did not appear in party election manifestos.
-Benjamin found himself working on how to attract overseas students for 20/21, and Michael helping colleagues with some very difficult and emotional discussions about safety at funerals.
-As so many of us know from the lockdown, each day seems to pass so slowly, and the weeks and months so quickly.
-With 100 meals a week being prepared in our kitchen, there was always lots to do around the house and outside in the garden — it was really fortunate that we did not move back in 2018 to a smaller place.
+Benjamin found himself working on how to attract overseas students for 2020/21, and Michael was helping colleagues with some very difficult and emotional discussions about safety at funerals.
+As so many of us know from the lockdown, each day seems to pass slowly, but the weeks and months so quickly.
+With 100 meals a week being prepared in our kitchen, there was always lots to do around the house and outside in the garden — it was really fortunate that we did not move to a smaller place back in 2018.
 This year, being near the shops and public transport has become meaningless, but having a larger house with a garden, pleasant views and good neighbours has been amazing.
-As you can see from our card, Claire has taken a course in Arabic calligraphy; our lessons have resumed after a maternity break for our teacher Nazmina.
-We try to be realistic about the future, recognising that with positive tests for the virus once again increasing exponentially in London, that at some point there will be further restrictions.
-We wish you all a very safe a healthy New Year, with new opportunities in our rapidly changing world.
+Claire has been learning Arabic calligraphy, and our Arabic lessons have resumed after a maternity break for our teacher Nazmina.